Zara'a attack

-On 12 May 2016, militants of the Al Qaeda-linked Al-Nusra Front and Ahrar ash-Sham attacked and captured the Alawite village of Zara'a, Southern Hama Governorate.
+On 12 May 2016, rebel militants of the al-Qaeda-linked al-Nusra Front and Ahrar ash-Sham attacked and captured the Alawite village of Zara'a, Southern Hama Governorate.

 The attack

 An early morning surprise attack on Zara'a defeated a National Defence Forces unit stationed there, and allowed the rebels to enter the predominantly Alawite village.
-The Syrian Observatory for Human Rights confirmed that civilians had been kidnapped and the Red Crescent confirmed that 42 children and seven NDF militiamen were killed during the militant attack.
-According to the LCCS, rebels killed over 30 pro-government fighters while SOHR said seven militants were killed.
-More clashes continued into the afternoon with the Syrian and Russian Air Forces airstriking the rebel positions.
+According to the Syrian Observatory for Human Rights, eight pro-government militiamen were killed and several villagers were kidnapped, while the Local Coordination Committees of Syria claimed that 30 pro-government militiamen were killed.
+More clashes continued into the afternoon with the Syrian and Russian Air Forces conducting airstrikes on rebel positions.
 This rebel attack was a part of an assault in "revenge for Aleppo."

 Aftermath

-Civilians, including women and children, were kidnapped and taken to Al-Rastan Plains with some news sources putting the number kidnapped at 70.
+According to the pro-government outlet Al-Masdar News, the kidnapped civilians were taken to the al-Rastan plains.
 Some of the captured were pro-government troops.
 On 24 May 2016, the Syrian Red Crescent convinced the militants to hand over civilians and NDF bodies.
 They were transported by the Syrian Army to the Homs Military Hospital for identification the next day.